-12. Allowing Verifiers to Carry Out Verification (External Verified cation) 12.1 The name and contract details of the recognised verifying agency respect of my compliance with the Animal Products Act 1999, other rele Name and contact details of verifying agency: 12.2 A letter from the verifying agency confirming they will verify the RM RMP. /IP at all sites covered by this RMP is attached to this 12.3 I authorise my contracted verifier to have the freedom and access functions and activities as specified in clause 17, Animal Products (Risk 12.4 Any testing of products subject to this RMP will be conducted in a category for the required analysis.
-NZFSA recognised laboratory in the appropriate 13.
-Document Control 13.1 Significant and minor amendments to this RMP, which will be mad operations, will be identified and described in writing by the operator. le to ensure that it is current and reflects the actual 13.2 All amended parts of this RMP will be removed from use and repla has been distributed without unnecessary delay after authorisation and section 25 of the Animal Products Act 1999 13.3 The operator acknowledges that any significant amendment to thisa. the amendment to be submitted to a NZFSA recognised explanation. evaluators report to NZFSA for registration; or b. a new RMP template completed and registered by NZFS. Α. 13.4 The remaining document control procedures for this RMP are set out in Appendix G. 14.
-Requirements for Records 14.1 The record keeping procedures for this RMP are set out in Append dix G.
+12. Allowing Verifiers to Carry Out Verification (External I Verification) 12.1 The name and contract details of the recognised verifying a respect of my compliance with the Animal Products Act 1999, ot Name and contact details of verifying agency: 12.2 A letter from the verifying agency confirming they will verify the RMP at all sites covered by this RMP is attached.
+12.3 I authorise my contracted verifier to have the freedom and functions and activities as specified in clause 17, Animal Produc 12.4 Any testing of products subject to this RMP will be conduct category for the required analysis. ted in a NZFSA recognised laboratory in the appropriate 13.
+Document Control 13.1 Significant and minor amendments to this RMP, which will operations, will be identified and described in writing by the operations.
+13.2 All amended parts of this RMP will be removed from use ar has been distributed without unnecessary delay after authorisati section 25 of the Animal Products Act 1999 nd replaced with the current versions at all locations to which it ion and, where necessary, after registration in accordance with 13.3 The operator acknowledges that any significant amendmera. the amendment to be submitted to a NZFSA recog evaluators report to NZFSA for registration; or b. a new RMP template completed and registered by NZFSA.
+13.4 The remaining document control procedures for this RMP a are set out in Appendix G. 14.
+Requirements for Records 14.1 The record keeping procedures for this RMP are set out in Appendix G.

-Page: 11 of 32 Date: / / ,
+Page: 10 of 31 Date: / raye.
+IU UI SI

-15. Confirmation • I, the operator of this RMP, confirm that all of the documents listed in section 8 of this template apply to my operation. • I, the operator of this RMP, confirm that all equipment necessary to implement the RMP are available and ready to operate. • I, the operator of this RMP, confirm that the RMP, including all Good Operating Practice (GOP) programmes (Appendices $A - N$), have been authorised by me. • I, the operator of this RMP, confirm that this RMP will be implemented as written, including all GOP requirements and procedures given in the appendices.
-Sig nature of Operator or Day-to-day Manager of RMP: Dat e: / /
+15. Confirmation I, the operator of this RMP, confirm that all of the documents listed in section 8 of this template apply to my operation.
+I, the operator of this RMP, confirm that all equipment necessary to implement the RMP are available and ready to operate.
+I, the operator of this RMP, confirm that the RMP, including all Good Operating Practice (GOP) programmes (Appendices A - N), have been authorised by me.
+I, the operator of this RMP, confirm that this RMP will be implemented as written, including all GOP requirements and procedures given in the appendices.
+Signature of Operator or Day-to-day Manager of RMP: Date: / /